Conversion Efficiency And Brewhouse Efficiency

 There are essentially two types of efficiency in regards to the production of wort in the brewing process.
 First, Conversion Efficiency which measures how much extract was extracted during mashing as a percent of what was available as determined by laboratory analysis.
 Unlike other types of efficiency, this requires the input of a water volume, not a wort volume.
-Second, every other type of efficiency (Brewhouse, Pre-boil, etc.) which measures how much wort has made it though to “some point” where a wort volume and gravity measurement can be taken.
+Second, every other type of efficiency (Brewhouse, Pre-boil, etc.) which measures how much wort has made it through to “some point” where a wort volume and gravity measurement can be taken.

 Although this calculator only has options for Conversion Efficiency and Brewhouse Efficiency, the Brewhouse Efficiency option can be used to calculate other types of efficiency.
 Please keep in mind that definitions of efficiency can vary quite a bit.
 Conversion Efficiency and Brewhouse Efficiency tend to be the types of efficiency most used by homebrewers.

 Grist Input Numbers